 A: No, I’m entirely self-taught when it comes to photography, and I’ve been regularly taking photographs since middle school.

-I am extremely passionate about protecting our world, sharing ways travelers can be good stewards of the lands we visit, and I have always loved the outdoors, which is why you will find so many outdoor activities listed within each guide.
-I think my adoration of nature evident in most of my work, because I frequently feature botanicals in my photographs and posts.
+I am extremely passionate about protecting our natural world, sharing ways travelers can be good stewards of the lands we visit, and I have always loved the outdoors, which is why you will find so many outdoor activities and photographs listed within each guide.
+I think my adoration of nature is evident in most of my work, because I frequently feature botanicals in my photographs and posts.

 Q:How did you get into blogging?